Iron Road (film): Production

 Principal photography was shot in Hengdian World Studios (China) and in British Columbia, Canada.
 The Canadian shoot locations were filmed in the Kamloops area of the Thompson-Nicola Regional District and Kelowna.

 Authentic wood trestle bridges built by the Canadian Pacific Railway during the Gold Rush of the early 1900s were used for film locations.

-A wood-fired, steam-driven locomotive was brought in, and a section of actual railway was used, which was discontinued from service during the shoot.
+Kamloops Heritage Railway's 2141 locomotive was brought in, and a section of actual railway was used, which was discontinued from service during the shoot.

 The background performers cast as immigrant labourers in the Canadian shoot were mostly Asians from Vancouver, British Columbia, Canada.
 An additional performer's fee was offered to those who were willing to shave their heads for an authentic period look.
 Professional hairstylists were employed to hand costume the traditional Chinese long hair braid.